srsergiorodriguez/exploraciones-digitales/content/5_4_infraestructura.md

 Dependencia (Proyecto Humboldt Digital, financiación externa) y producción propia, que tenga resonancia, que sea sostenible, que puede mantenerse en el largo plazo, que pueda hacerse correctamente (un efecto de red en el que, entre más grande es la otra infraestructura, menos sentido tiene hacer algo local(Sistema mundo de wallerstein))

 Minimal computing

+"It seemed to me at the time that “the promise of the digital humanities” was not only where the big money was; I suggested it was also where innovation using readily available and inexpensive technologies was at work" [@priegoCanSubalternDH2022, p.
+30]

+"I continue to believe that international collaboration with a focus on open access, interoperability, affordable technologies, and sustainability might be one of the essential steps toward the fulfillment of that promise." [@priegoCanSubalternDH2022, p.
+30]

+"the impossibility of accessing or running basic research infrastructures such as our own servers, and the instability of the Wi-Fi connection, led us toward the minimal, open, and agnostic technologies that in recent years have been defined as Minimal Computing" [@delrioriandeDigitalHumanitiesVisible2022, p.
+253]

 ## Haciendo apropiado lo apropiado